 How many minors can you have on a driving test?

-Are you a learner driver getting ready to take your driving test?
-If so, you may be wondering how many minor faults you can have on your test.
 In this article, you'll find out everything you need to know about minor faults, how they can impact your driving test and tips on how you can avoid them.
-We’ll also look at major faults and the reasons many learners fail the DVSA driving test.
-So let’s get started – whether you're preparing for your first driving test or failed before, this guide has all the information you need!
+We’ll also look at major faults, the reasons many learners fail the DVSA driving test, and why you may want to use our driving test cancellation checker to find DVSA driving test cancellations.

 What is the driving test pass mark?